Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 - Readers wants to read reviews with great insights to esily choose their next reading

 c. restraints
-- Readers believe they don't have time to read
+- Readers believe they don't have time to read and rarely ommit to make reading a real activity, part of their daily life
 - Readers feel overwhelmed about all the great books they could read and they don't dare to start
 - Beginner readers might feel impostor symdrome when seeing other reading progress and recommendations